Self-Stabilizing Repeated Balls-into-Bins: Self-Stabilization of repeated balls into bins

 Using a coupling argument and our previous upper bound on the number of empty bins, we prove that the maximum number of balls accumulating in a bin in the original process is not larger than the maximum number of balls accumulating in a bin in the \tetris\ process, w.h.p.

 \emph{iii)} The \tetris\ process is simpler than the original one since, at every round, the number of balls assigned to the bins does not depend on the system's state in the previous round.
-Hence, random variables $\{\hat Z^{(t)}_u\}_{t\geq 0}$ counting the number of balls arriving at bin $u$ in the \tetris\ process are mutually independent.
+Hence, random variables $\left\{\hat Z^{(t)}_u\right\}_{t \geq 0}$ counting the number of balls arriving at bin $u$ in the \tetris\ process are mutually independent.
 We can thus apply standard concentration bounds.
-On the other hand, differently from the approximating process considered in \cite{BCN14}, in the \tetris\ process, the negative balance of incoming and outgoing balls proved in Step i) still holds, thus yielding a much smaller bound on the maximum load than that in \cite{BCN14}.
+On the other hand, differently from the approximating process considered in~\cite{BCN14}, the negative balance of incoming and outgoing balls proved in Step i) still holds, thus yielding a much smaller bound on the maximum load than that in~\cite{BCN14}.
+A probabilistic version of the \tetris\ process, where the number of new balls arriving at each round is a random variable with expectation $\lambda n$, for some $\lambda = \lambda(n) \in [0,1]$, has been recently studied in~\cite{Berebrink16}.

-In the remainder of this section, we formally describe the above three steps.
+In the remainder of this section, we formally describe the above three steps, thus proving Theorem \ref{thm::main}.